lloydmeta/enumeratum/README.md

 ```

-#### Mixins
+#### Mixins to override the name

-The second is to mixin the stackable traits provided for common string
+The second way to override the name behaviour is to mixin the stackable traits provided for common string
 conversions, `Snakecase`, `Uppercase`, and `Lowercase`.

 ```scala